janvitek/rift/assignments/day2.md

 2. fix a hole in type analysis
   * Run the example `function() {c(type(1),type("a"))}()`
-  * Type returns a character (the length).
-Therefore a characterc instruction should be emited.
+  * Type returns a character vector (the name of the type).
+Therefore a `characterc` instruction should be emited.
-    But we only see genericc.
+    But we only see generic `c`.
   * Fix the analysis to remember that "c" returns a character (there is a TODO in `type_analysis.cpp`).

 3. fix a second hole in type analysis